psf/requests/README.md

 ---------------------

-**Requests** is an elegant and simple HTTP library for Python, built for human beings.
+**Requests** is an elegant and simple HTTP library for Python, built with ♥ for the open source community.

-Behold, the power of Requests:

 ```pycon
 >>> import requests